fertility treatments

 Perhaps the idea of egg freezing is something that you’ve thought about before.
 For many of us, though, cost can be a big barrier.
 Read on as we breakdown a new option.

 Perhaps the idea of egg freezing is something that you’ve thought about before.
-For many of us, though, cost can be a big barrier.
+For many of us, though, the cost can be a big barrier.
 You might be hoping to find an affordable egg freezing program that can allow you to freeze your eggs now and store them without breaking the bank, as you pursue your own agenda.

 What you get as a Split member